geotools/geotools/docs/user/library/referencing/calculator.rst

 GeodeticCalculator
 ------------------

-The GeodeticCalculator is used to perform calculations on the Geoid (ie on the surface of the world).
+The GeodeticCalculator is used to perform calculations on the Geoid (i.e. on the surface of the world).

 .. image:: /images/geodetic_calculator.PNG